Spare Any Change?

 After paying transportation costs, a five-member band averaged 200 baht for an entire day’s work (US$4.54).
 These street corner bands can provide some excellent entertainment at times and yes, I drop coins into their donation boxes.

 For me it is not always so easy to tell if giving a few coins is a good idea.
 Unfortunately, the addictive habit of sniffing glue and popping amphetamines is on the rise in Thailand.
-This means that often you cannot be sure if180202k3.jpg your donation is going to be used to fuel this habit.
+This means that often you cannot be sure if your donation is going to be used to fuel this habit.
 I was alarmed a few weeks ago when I spotted a young boy standing on a busy intersection looking quite deranged with a plastic bag grasped desperately in his hand.
 He was addicted to sniffing thinner.

 There are also many tales of panhandlers sometimes being members of organised mafia like rings.
 This means that the people asking for money are dropped off and picked up by a boss who in turn takes all of their money away.
 I have been told that if you watch some panhandlers, there is a person on the street in charge of keeping an eye on how much money they are taking in.
 I have looked for this situation many times but never managed to confirm it.
 This does not mean that every panhandler is part of an organised scam.
 It is quite the contrary, in my opinion.